Nanaimo Operations Centre Project

 The maximum borrowing amount for this project is $48,500,000.
 While this amount is not a guarantee, and there are unforeseeable factors that could influence future costs, it has been prepared with a well thought out plan and due diligence.

-Borrowing of this magnitude requires consent of the electorate, either through a referendum or an Alternative Approval Process (AAP).
-Given the criticality and non-discretionary nature of City operations, an AAP is the recommended process.
-Staff will be engaging with the community throughout the AAP process to build community knowledge about this important project and respond to questions and concerns that are raised along the way.
-Following a successful conclusion to the AAP, Staff would then begin negotiations with the design team for a contract to complete detailed design with the goal of completing design and permitting in late 2024 and construction in 2026-2027.
+Borrowing of this magnitude requires consent of the electors, either through a referendum or an AAP.
+Given the criticality and non-discretionary nature of City operations, an AAP is the process the City is following.
+Staff are engaging with the community throughout the AAP to build community knowledge about this important project and respond to questions and concerns that are raised along the way.
+Following a successful conclusion to the AAP in November, Staff will begin negotiations with the design team for a contract to complete detailed design with the goal of starting design and permitting in 2024-2025 and construction in 2026-2027.

 Contact Information